DexA1948/data-mining/README.md

-# data-mining
+# Data Mining
 This repository contains my codes reports for my seventh-semester course of Data Warehousing and Data Mining.
-I have used python to do simple data processing tasks such as data-preprocessing, cluster analysis, frequent itemset mining etc.
+I have used python to do simple data processing tasks such as data-preprocessing, cluster analysis, frequent itemset mining etc. These codes are created using Colab Notebooks hence the .ipynb format.
+I haven't dwelled much into Data Science, Machine learning or Data Analysis right now but will surely be following up on those topics.